cbsudux/Mumbai-slum-segmentation/index.md

 ![kurla](/assets/images/kurla.jpg)

 When we spoke to the local slum dwellers, we realised that the situation was worse than we expected.
+Most of them lack access to clean water, basic sanitation and any form of reliable healthcare.

 We wanted to help.